ndierckx/NOVOPlasty/README.md

 &nbsp;&nbsp;&nbsp;There are different types of seed possible:</br>
 &nbsp;&nbsp;&nbsp;- A single read from the dataset that originates from the targeted plastid.</br>
 &nbsp;&nbsp;&nbsp;- A plastid sequence derived from the same or a close related species.</br>
-&nbsp;&nbsp;&nbsp;- A complete plastid sequence (recommended when there is no close related sequence available)
+&nbsp;&nbsp;&nbsp;- A complete plastid sequence of a more distant species (recommended when there is no close related sequence &nbsp;&nbsp;&nbsp;&nbsp;available)

 &nbsp;&nbsp;&nbsp;The format should be like a standard fasta file (first line: >Id_sequence)